 1. Check the Ultraviolet (UV) Index.
 Before heading out, check the UV Index.
 The Canadian Cancer Society recommends reducing your time in the sun between 11 a.m. and 3 p.m. (when the sun’s rays are at their strongest), or any time of the day when the UV Index is 3 or more.
 And don’t let those clouds fool you!
 UV rays can pass through clouds, fog, haze and smog.

 2. Lather on the sunscreen.
 Apply a good quality sunscreen on any exposed skin before you head out in the sun, and reapply it every couple of hours.
 Choose a sunscreen with a sun protection factor (SPF) of 30 or higher and make sure it offers protection against both UVA and UVB rays (labelled “broad spectrum”).
 Follow the directions on the bottle for reapplication (especially after swimming or sweating).
 And don’t neglect your lips.
 Choose a lip balm that contains SPF.
-But be careful with your precious little ones — do not put sunscreen on babies less than 6 months of age.
-Keep them out of the sun and heat as their skin is much more sensitive.
+But be careful with your precious little ones — do not put sunscreen on babies less than 6 months of age as their skin is sensitive and can absorb too many chemicals.
+Keep them out of the sun and heat as much as possible and use wide-brimmed hats and stroller canopies to keep their skin shaded.

 Choosing a sunscreen: